disha-surana/basic-programs/README.md

 17.CPP: Given a time in 12-hour AM/PM format, convert it to military (24-hour) time.
 Note: Midnight is 12:00:00AM on a 12-hour clock, and 00:00:00 on a 24-hour clock.
 Noon is 12:00:00PM on a 12-hour clock, and 12:00:00 on a 24-hour clock.

+18.CPP: Insertion Sort with each pass being printed.